amstrd-cpc/amstrd-cpc/README.md

 a little bit of Python's what i see

-"Desine sperare qui hic intras"
+"Desine sperare qui hic intras" -
-Dante, The Divine Comedy
+Dante, The Divine Comedy,
 1472